dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-certificate-infrastructure-for-pfx.md

 4. On the CA computer, ensure that the computer that hosts the Intune Certificate Connector has enroll permission, so that it can access the template used in creating the .PFX profile.
 Set that permission on the **Security** tab of the CA computer properties.

-### Task 2 - Enable, install, and set up the Intune Certificate Connector
+### Task 2 - Enable, install, and configure the Intune Certificate Connector
 In this task you will:

-Download, install, and set up the Certificate Connector.
+Download, install, and configure the Certificate Connector.

 ##### To enable support for the Certificate Connector